Pentax K-1 vs Sony A7 II

 Studio photographers will appreciate that the Pentax K-1 (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-1 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the K-1 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Further information on the features and operation of the K-1 and A7 II can be found, respectively, in the Pentax K-1 Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Is the Pentax K-1 better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.